Alicepinch/bakemyday/TESTING.md

 - Comment section works as expected and displays all the comments associated with blogpost with a comment counter.
 If there are no comments on the post, a message is shown to the user if they would like to add one.
 - 'Add a comment' CTA links user succesfully through to comment form, if user is not logged in they will be redirected to login page
 - Edit Blog Post and Delete Blog Post CTA's only display for admin user's or the author of the blogpost and work as expected.
-- Delete modal is displayed when trying to delete blog post as a precaution layer
+- Delete modal is displayed when trying to delete a blog post as a precaution layer
-- Delete CTA in modal succesfully removes blog post from database
+- Delete CTA in modal successfully removes blog post from the database
-- Edit Blogpost CTA redirects user to a edit blogpost page
+- Edit Blogpost CTA redirects the user to an edit blogpost page
 - If a user who created a comment is logged in then 'Delete Comment' and 'Edit Comment' CTA's are displayed
-- 'Delete Comment' CTA deletes comment
+- 'Delete Comment' CTA deletes a comment
-- 'Edit Comment' redirects user to edit comment page
+- 'Edit Comment' redirects the user to the edit comment page

 #### Add Blog Post - PASS